Last verified: 17 days ago

 Research Sources

-- General knowledge — no papers were provided in the research data for this ingredient.
-Limited published research available.
+- General knowledge — no papers were provided for this ingredient.
+Limited published research available for prune powder as a supplement ingredient.